-Basically, you find some large, flattish rocks, paint them in acrylic paint and decorate them in the most creative way you can, hide them in a local playground, walking track or park, join your local Facebook group (for example Port Angeles Rocks) and give your fellow members a hint at where they might find their new treasure!
-On the other hand, as well as contributing with incredible rocks, you can also go on a local scavenger-hunt of sorts, and post photos to the Facebook group of what you manage to find.
-How cool is that!
+Basically, you find some large, flattish rocks, paint them in acrylic paint and decorate them in the most creative way you can, hide them in a local playground, walking track or park, join your local Facebook group (for example Vic Rocks or Inner West Rocks in Sydney) and give your fellow members a hint at where they might find their new treasure!
+Before hiding a rock you can post a photo of one you have painted to the group, or if you find a rock someone else has hidden you can post that to the group.
+It's that simple!

 It's A Hit In The States

-According to Lindberg, Kitsap Rocks (which was inspired by Port Angeles Rocks) was founded by a group of women who thought that a community art project such as this would be fantastic for homeschooled students in Kitsap County.
-It now has well over 6,000 members, providing a sense of community among local families and residents as well as an exciting weekend or after school activity.
+It all began in the U.S with a little group called Port Angeles Rocks founded by a group of women who thought that a community art project such as this would be fantastic for homeschooled students in Kitsap County.
+It now has well over 7,000 members, providing a sense of community among local families and residents as well as an exciting weekend or after school activity.

-If you love the idea too, why not start up your own local community Facebook Group- like 'Sutherland Shire Rocks' or 'Eastern Suburbs Rocks'?
+If you love the idea too, why not start up your own local community Facebook Group?
 We bet it'd be racking up the followers in no time.